lowejosh/Django-landmarks/README.md

 Welcome to "The Good Boys", a project by Really Good Boys for QUT's IFB299 unit.

-Written in Python and Django using MySQLite
+Written in Python and Django using SQLite